-(a) Including or permitting to be included any of the following provisions in an agreement to settle a civil dispute arising from the licensee's or registrant's practice to which the licensee or registrant is or expects to be named as a party, whether the agreement is made before or after the filing of an action:

-- (1) A provision that prohibits another party to the dispute from contacting, cooperating, orfiling a complaint with the board. - (2) A provision that requires another party to the dispute to withdraw, or attempt to withdraw, a complaint the party has filed with the board.

-Failure to provide to the board, as authorized by law, copies of records within 15 days of receipt of the request or within the time specified in the request, whichever is later, unless the licensee or registrant is unable to provide the records within this time period for good cause.
-Good cause includes, but is not limited to, physical inability to access the records in the time allowed due to illness or travel, or inability to obtain the necessary patient release authorization, if applicable.
-This subsection shall not apply to a licensee or registrant who does not have access to, and control over, medical records.
+- (a) Including or permitting to be included any of the following provisions in an agreement to settle a civil dispute arising from the licensee's practice to which the licensee is or expects to be named as a party, whether the agreement is made before or after the filing of an action: - (1) A provision that prohibits another party to the dispute from contacting, cooperating, of filing a complaint with the board. - (2) A provision that requires another party to the dispute to withdraw, or attempt to withdraw, a complaint the party has filed with the board. - (b) Failure to provide to the board, as directed, lawfully requested copies of documents within 15 days of receipt of the request or within the time specified in the request, whichever is later, unless the licensee is unable to provide the documents within this time period for good cause, including but not limited to, physical inability to access the records in the time allowed due to illness or travel, or inability to obtain the necessary patient release authorization, if applicable.
+This subsection shall not apply to a licensee who does not have access to, and control over, medical records.

-consumer of any rights or privilege guaranteed by the Fifth Amendment to the Constitution of the United States, or any other constitutional or statutory rights or privileges.
-This subsection shall not be construed to require a licensee or registrant to cooperate with a request that would require the licensee, registrant, or a consumer to waive any constitutional or statutory rights or privilege or to comply with a request for information or other matters within an unreasonable period of time in light of the time constraints of the licensee's or registrant's practice.
-Any exercise by a licensee or registrant of any constitutional or statutory rights or privilege shall not be used against the licenseeor registrant in a regulatory or disciplinary proceeding against the licensee or registrant.

-(d)(c) Failure to report to the board within 30 days any of the following:

-- (1) A conviction, including any verdict of guilty, or pleas of guilty or no contest, of any felony or misdemeanor, which is not subject to Health & Safety Code sections 11357 (b), (c), (d), (e), or 11360 (b).
-A conviction includes any verdict of guilty, or plea of guilty or no contest. - (2) Any disciplinary action taken by another licensing entity or authority of this state or of another state or an agency of the federal government or the United States military. - (d) Failure to provide, within 30 days of a request, documentation to the Board regarding the arrest of the licensee or registrant, except for records of convictions or arrests protected under Penal Code section 1000.4, or Health and Safety Code sections 11361.5 and 11361.7. - (f)(e) Failure or refusal to comply with a court order, issued in the enforcement of a subpoena, mandating the release of records to the board.
+- (c) Failure to cooperate and participate in any board investigation pending against the licensee.
+This subsection shall not be construed to deprive a licensee or a consumer of any rights or privilege guaranteed by the Fifth Amendment to the Constitution of the United States, or any other constitutional or statutory rights or privileges.
+This subsection shall not be construed to require a licensee to cooperate with a request that would require the licensee or a consumer to waive any constitutional or statutory rights or privilege or to comply with a request for information or other matters within an unreasonable period of time in light of the time constraints of the licensee's practice.
+Any exercise by a licensee of any constitutional or statutory rights or privilege shall not be used against the licensee in a regulatory or disciplinary proceeding against the licensee. - (d) Failure to report to the board within 30 days any of the following: - (1) The bringing of an indictment or information charging a felony against the licensee. - (2) A conviction, including any verdict of guilty, or pleas of guilty or no contest, of any felony or misdemeanor. - (3) Any disciplinary action taken by another licensing entity or authority of this state or of another state or an agency of the federal government or the United States military. - (e) Failure to provide, within 30 days of a request, documentation requested by the Board regarding the arrest of the licensee. - (f) Failure or refusal to comply with a court order, issued in the enforcement of a subpoena, mandating the release of records to the board.

-Note: Authority cited: Sections4990.20, 4999.48, Business and Professions Code.
-Reference: Sections 4990.20, 4999.48, and 4999.90, Business and Professions Code, Section 1000.4, Penal Code, and Sections 11357, 11360, 11361.5 and 11361.7, Health and Safety Code.
+Note: Authority cited: Sections 4990.20, 4999.48, Business and Professions Code.
+Reference: Sections 4990.20, 4999.48, and 4999.90, Business and Professions Code.